Distance-Restricted Firefighting on Finite Graphs: Introduction

-It is also worth noting that if we allow the case where $d=0$, {\sc DPR-$b$-FF} and {\sc DR-$b$-FF} are both similar to the {\sc Firebreak} problem~\cite{barnetson2021firebreak} where the firefighters defend for only the first turn and then allow the fire to spread as much as possible.
+It is also worth noting that if we allow the case where $d=0$, {\sc $d$-DPR-$b$-FF} and {\sc $d$-DR-$b$-FF} are both similar to the {\sc Firebreak} problem~\cite{barnetson2021firebreak} where the firefighters defend for only the first turn and then allow the fire to spread as much as possible.
 In this case the only difference is that for our problems the number of firefighters is part of the problem statement but for {\sc Firebreak} it is part of the problem input.
-Note as well that if $d$ is the diameter of the graph then {\sc DR-$b$-FF} is equivalent to {\sc $b$-Firefighter} but under the same conditions {\sc DPR-$b$-FF} is not equivalent to {\sc $b$-Firefighter} in general.
+Note as well that if $d$ is at least the diameter of the graph then {\sc $d$-DR-$b$-FF} is equivalent to {\sc $b$-Firefighter} but under the same conditions {\sc $d$-DPR-$b$-FF} is not equivalent to {\sc $b$-Firefighter} in general.

-In the remaining sections of the paper, we first discuss the complexity of {\sc DR-$b$-FF} and {\sc DPR-$b$-FF} by showing their NP-completeness on graphs in general.
-We also show that the complexity of {\sc DPR-$b$-FF} is greatly reduced on trees and pose questions about the complexity of solving {\sc DPR-$b$-FF} different graph classes.
+In the remaining sections of the paper, we first discuss the complexity of {\sc $d$-DR-$b$-FF} and {\sc $d$-DPR-$b$-FF} by showing their NP-completeness on graphs in general.
+We also show that the complexity of {\sc $d$-DPR-$b$-FF} is greatly reduced on trees and pose questions about the complexity of solving {\sc $d$-DPR-$b$-FF} on different graph classes.
 Following this, an extension of a $0,1$-integer program for solving the original {\sc MVS} function is explored which is capable of computing {\sc DRMVS} and a second extension which computes {\sc DPRMVS} is considered as well.
-In the penultimate section of the paper, the concept of expected damage is explored for distance-restricted and distance-path-restricted firefighting and an important difference between expected damage in the original game and in the distance-restricted game is shown to be true.
+In the penultimate section of the paper, the concept of expected damage is explored for distance-restricted and distance-path-restricted firefighting and we show that the monotonicity of the expected damage function for the original game does not hold for the distance-restricted game.
 The final section poses some problems which we consider natural next steps for this variant of firefighting.